Routes to the Chinese markets

 • Local trade organisations

-The big advantage in this approach is you are looking for the Chinese market connections in your local market / country.
+The significant advantage of this approach is that you are looking for Chinese market connections in your local market or country.

-This is very cost-effective method of doing business and is often support successfully by local government and national trade organisation.
+This is a cost-effective business method, and local government and national trade organisations often successfully support it.

 Direct selling to the Chinese market

-Proactivity marketing / selling to the Chinese market in China.
-You still not need to visit China at this stage.
-The internet enables you to do much of the early stage work without leaving your office.
+Proactive marketing/selling to the Chinese market.
+At this stage, you still do not need to visit China.
+The internet lets you do much early-stage work without leaving your office.

 • New overseas channels: b2b66 project.

-This is the simple method of trading with Chinese market as it is the importers responsibility to make sure all the Chinese rules and regulations are followed.
+This is a simple method of trading with the Chinese market, as it is the importer's responsibility to ensure that all Chinese rules and regulations are followed.

 Appoint a local Chinese agent